cjslin/coldadc-testdoc/README.md

 (2) ``` git add <filename>``` --> add any new tex files and figures that you want to commit

-(3) ``` git commit -a -m "Write a short note here about your commit" ``` --> this command only commits changes to your local repository
+(3) ``` git commit -a -m "Write a short note here about your commit" ``` --> this command only commits changes to your local repository.

 (4) ``` git pull``` --> now sync your local respository with other changes in the master branch.
 You may need to resolve conflict if more than one people is working on the same file.
-This may happen for bibliography.tex since we all share the same file.
+This may happen for bibliography.tex since we all share the same bibliography file.

 (5) ``` git push``` --> the push command will commit all your changes to the github master branch.